+Lest this be misunderstood, allow me to state this disclaimer: I have no doubt that most Muslims are not terrorists and want to live in peace.
+What I am referring to here is the tolerance for, and the cultivation of, violent methods to advance a religious cause.
+But ...

 Like Christianity before it, Islamic countries have become a breeding ground for forces terrorizing the world.
-(Lest this be misunderstood, allow me to state this disclaimer: I have no doubt that most Muslims are not terrorists and want to live in peace.
-What I am referring to here is the tolerance for, and the cultivation of, violent methods to advance a religious cause.)
-And like Christianity, these forces need to be tamed and reeducated in the teachings of Ishmael's father Abraham.
+And like Christianity, these forces need to be tamed and re-educated in the teachings of Ishmael's father Abraham.

-Let's hope that what we are seeing now is the start of that process - a process which cannot be imposed from without by the descendants of Esau, but which must come from within the descendants of Ishmael.
+Let's hope that what we are seeing now is the start of that re-education process - a process which cannot be imposed from without by the descendants of Esau, but which must come from within the descendants of Ishmael.